Kae-de/it-support-labs/user-access-issue.md

-Title: Resolving User Login & Access Issues (Account Troubleshooting)
+# Resolving User Login & Access Issues (Account Troubleshooting)

 Scenario:
 A user is unable to log into their account due to repeated password failures and potential lockout.